-This page contains an overview of the Kubernetes API.
+This page provides an overview of the Kubernetes API.

 The REST API is the fundamental fabric of Kubernetes.
-All operations and communications between components are REST API calls handled by the API Server, including external user commands.
+All operations and communications between components, and external user commands are REST API calls that the API Server handles.
 Consequently, everything in the Kubernetes platform is treated as an API object and has a corresponding entry in the API.

 Most operations can be performed through the kubectl command-line interface or other command-line tools, such as kubeadm, which in turn use the API.
-However, the API can also be accessed directly using REST calls.
+However, you can also access the API directly using REST calls.

 Consider using one of the client libraries if you are writing an application using the Kubernetes API.

-To make it easier to eliminate fields or restructure resource representations, Kubernetes supports
+To eliminate fields or restructure resource representations, Kubernetes supports

-multiple API versions, each at a different API path, such as
+multiple API versions, each at a different API path.
+For example:

-Note that API versioning and software versioning are only indirectly related.
+Note: the API versioning and software versioning are indirectly related.
 The API and release versioning proposal describes the relationship between API versioning and software versioning.

-Different API versions imply different levels of stability and support.
-The criteria for each level are described in more detail in the API Changes documentation.
+Different API versions indicate different levels of stability and support.
+You can find more information about the criteria for each level in the API Changes documentation.

 Xis an integer.